A Place for Mom

 Does Social Security pay for home health care?

 Yes, Social Security payments can go toward home health care.
-Seniors who need home health services can use their Social Security, SSI, or SSDI benefits to pay for home health care.
-Costs depend on the care a senior needs and their insurance.
+Seniors who need home health services can use their Social Security retirement, SSI, or SSDI benefits to pay for home health care.
+Costs vary depending on the care a senior needs and their insurance.
 In many cases Medicare and/or Medicaid may cover qualified home health care costs.

 • Pain and symptom management